shuchityagi/escrow/README.md

 - Take the address from the previous function and using the ABI, set it up for interaction.

 - The escrow creator is expected to fund the contracts with appropriate token.
+He can do so by just sending the tokens to the Escrow address directly (without calling any other function).

+- The escrow can in the following states
+   1. CREATED: Default state when the contract is created.
+   2. LOCKED: Once the receiver is satisfied with the terms of the escrow, they can choose to lock it.
+   3. INACTIVE: The escrow is rendered inactive once the funds are moved out of it (refund or withdraw).
+   4. DISPUTED: In case of a dispute, either of the party can choose to move the escrow in this state to let the validators in

 - From the receiver account, lock the escrow using **lockEscrow()**